Investment Management - Accounting Resources for ASC 946

 Learn more

-Investment Management Industry Fundamentals: Financial Reporting - Part of the "Investment Management Industry Fundamentals" learning path, this CPE-eligible, eLearning course (1.0 CPE) explains the financial reporting requirements for investment companies under U.S. GAAP, for both registered and non-registered funds.
+Investment Management: Financial Reporting – Part of the “Investment Management Industry Fundamentals” course collection, this CPE-eligible, eLearning course (1.0 CPE) explains the financial reporting requirements for investment companies under U.S. GAAP, for both registered and non-registered funds.
 It focuses the financial reporting requirements under U.S. GAAP that are unique to investment companies.
 This online course covers the following topics: statement of assets and liabilities, statement of net assets, schedule of investments, statement of operations, statement of changes in net assets, statement of cash flows, financial highlights, special considerations for different capital structures.
 A final case study provides you with an opportunity to apply what you’ve learned to identify errors in an example set of financial statements.
-This case study is a "choose your own adventure" where you can choose whether to identify errors in the financial statements of a registered investment company or a non-registered investment company.
+This case study is a “choose your own adventure” where you can choose whether to identify errors in the financial statements of a registered investment company or a non-registered investment company.
 Differences in financial reporting requirements between U.S. GAAP and IFRS are also highlighted.

 Learn more

 We’ve bundled all these eLearning courses into a US GAAP investment management industry fundamental course collection for big savings!
-This post discusses each course in the collection.

-U.S. GAAP Update: Investment Management (2021) - The investment management (IM) industry is unique.
+U.S. GAAP Update: Investment Management (2024) – The investment management (IM) industry is unique.
 Therefore, your annual IM training should be too!
 In this CPE-eligible, eLearning course (2.0 CPE), we cover the latest developments in U.S. GAAP related to the various funds and other players that make up the IM industry, including hot topics in accounting and reporting related to the industry.
-If you're a financial preparer or an auditor of funds reporting under U.S. GAAP, this online course is for you!
+If you’re a financial preparer or an auditor of funds reporting under U.S. GAAP, this online course is for you!

 Learn more